DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/TO-DO LIST.md

   * This isn't as much of a concern as it seems like.
 The only time conditions have owning packages (and therefore the only time they can refer to package data) is when they exist inside of a `PACK` form.
 As long as the UI for editing `PACK` forms is carefully implemented to update conditions everywhere in the package when package data are added, removed, or reordered, we should be fine.

 ### Worldspace (WRLD)
-* Per xEdit Discord, `MHDT` subrecord (Max Height Data) might be coalesced across all overrides, preferring the highest vertex at any given point.
-It'd make sense: it'd be the only way to allow MHDT to work reliably given any situation where one mod adds a ref high in the air (such that dragons must fly above it) but the winning WRLD record doesn't "know about" that ref.
+* Per xEdit Discord, `MHDT` subrecord (Max Height Data) might be coalesced across files in some cases; specifically, the game'd use the last-seen WRLD/MHDT even if it didn't specifically come from the winning WRLD.
+This would be true if `TESWorldSpace`'s "clear data" function doesn't wipe MHDT.

-  We should verify this by RE-ing the loader in LE, and again in SSE if we don't see this behavior in LE.
+  We should verify this by RE-ing that in LE, and again in SSE if we see it wiped in LE.